JonArbell/phish-alert-backend/README.md

 # PhishAlert: AI-Enhanced URL Protection (Gmail Extension) | BACKEND

 ## Overview
-The backend service for PhishAlert, our thesis project, processes URL safety checks and distributes results to the frontend (browser extension) and Arduino devices.
+The backend service for **PhishAlert**, our thesis project, processes URL safety checks and distributes results to the frontend (browser extension) and Arduino devices.
 The backend uses WebSockets for bidirectional communication and integrates with the Google Safe Browsing API and OpenAI API to provide robust phishing detection.

 ### Features
-- REST API Communication: Supports request-response communication between the frontend and backend.
+- **REST API Communication**: Supports request-response communication between the frontend and backend.
-- API Integration:
+- **API Integration**:
-    - Google Safe Browsing API: Identifies malicious URLs.
+    - **Google Safe Browsing API**: Identifies malicious URLs.
-    - OpenAI API: Provides an additional layer of URL safety evaluation.
+    - **OpenAI API**: Provides an additional layer of URL safety evaluation.
-- WebClient Communication: Uses WebClient to send URL safety analysis results to Arduino for hardware-based notifications.
+- **WebClient Communication**: Uses WebClient to send URL safety analysis results to Arduino for hardware-based notifications.
-- Simultaneous Feedback: Sends URL safety analysis results to the frontend for user alerts while updating Arduino via WebClient.
+- **Simultaneous Feedback**: Sends URL safety analysis results to the frontend for user alerts while updating Arduino via WebClient.

 ### System Flow
-1. Frontend: The user submits a URL to the backend through a REST API call.
+1. **Frontend**: The user submits a URL to the backend through a REST API call.
-2. Backend:
+2. **Backend**:
     - Validates the incoming URL.
     - Sends the URL to Google Safe Browsing and OpenAI APIs for analysis.
     - Processes and combines the results into a final verdict.
-3. Broadcast:
+3. **Broadcast**:
     - Sends the safety verdict to the frontend for user notifications.
     - Uses WebClient to transmit the results to the Arduino device for hardware alerts.

 ### Prerequisites
-1. Java Development Kit (JDK): Version 23.
+1. **Java Development Kit (JDK)**: Version 23.
-2. Maven: For dependency management.
+2. **Maven**: For dependency management.
-3. Google Safe Browsing API Key: Obtain one from Google Cloud Console.
+3. **Google Safe Browsing API Key**: Obtain one from Google Cloud Console.
-4. OpenAI API Key: Obtain one from OpenAI.
+4. **OpenAI API Key**: Obtain one from OpenAI.
-5. Internet Connection: Required for API communication and online services
+5. **Internet Connection**: Required for API communication and online services
-6. IDE: IntelliJ IDEA or any Java-supporting Integrated Development Environment (IDE).
+6. **IDE**: IntelliJ IDEA or any Java-supporting Integrated Development Environment (IDE).
-7. Arduino Device: For physical alert handling based on the URL safety evaluation.
+7. **Arduino Device**: For physical alert handling based on the URL safety evaluation.

 ### Installation
 **Clone the Repository**